 This is general information only and does not take account of your individual investment objectives, financial situation or needs.
 Before acting on it, consider if the information is appropriate and whether you need to speak to an accredited professional.

-You should also consider the Product Disclosure Statement before making any decision.
+You should also consider the Product Disclosure Statement and Target Market Determination before making any decision.
 This product is issued by Diversa Trustees Limited (ABN 49 006 421 638; AFSL No. 235153; RSE Licence L0000635) as trustee of the Grosvenor Pirie Master Superannuation Fund - Series 2 (ABN 32 367 272 075; RSE Registration R1001204) (“GPMSFs-2”).
 Cruelty Free Super is a sub-plan of GPMSFs-2.
 The Promoter and Investment Manager of Grosvenor Pirie Master Superannuation Fund is Responsible Investment Services Pty Ltd (ABN 77 630 578 200; AFS Representative No. 001271438), which is a Corporate Authorised Representative of RevTech Media Pty Ltd (ABN 75 150 963 474; AFS Licence No. 455982).
 The Sub-Promoter of Cruelty Free Super is Cruelty Free Super Services Pty Ltd (ABN 17 641 761 686; AFS Representative No. 001283739), which is a Corporate Authorised Representative of Professional Superannuation Management Pty Ltd (ABN 31 617 160 791; AFSL No. 499786).
 The Trustee does not in any way endorse, warrant or accept responsibility for any services provided by the Promoter or Sub-Promoter in its own right or directly to members or prospective members.

 Past performance is not indicative of future performance.